NuclearKev/Arduino/README.md

 You will need a few things in order to use these programs:

-an Arduino
-lib-avr
-avr-gcc
-avrdude
-a nice text editor
-(You might need something else but I don't remember)
+an Arduino, lib-avr, avr-gcc, avrdude, and a nice text editor (You might need something else but I don't remember)

 You'll notice most of them are rather rudimentary (such as the header files); but keep in mind they are all for education.